jpgannon/EDS-2025-QAQC/README.md

 - Export includes both original and modified values for transparency

 ## How Does It Work?
-1. Upload a `.csv` file containing time-series data\
+1. Upload a `.csv` file containing time-series data
-2. Select the columns to inspect and optionally choose comparison columns for reference\
+2. Select the columns to inspect and optionally choose comparison columns for reference
-3. An interactive plot is generated\
+3. An interactive plot is generated
-4. Users adjust the timeline and zoom levels to focus on specific periods\
+4. Users adjust the timeline and zoom levels to focus on specific periods
-5. Suspect data points can be selected (brushed) and marked as `NA`\
+5. Suspect data points can be selected (brushed) and marked as `NA`
 6. Users can save changes and download a cleaned dataset with edits preserved

 ## How to Install & Run
-Visit (webpage) to use the application in your browser.
+Visit (webpage) to use the application in your browser.\
--OR-
 Download the code from the GitHub repository and open in RStudio.

-This app runs in [R](https://www.r-project.org/) using the **Shiny** package.
+This app runs in [R](https://www.r-project.org/) using the **Shiny** package.\
 The application will install all required packages on first run this may take a minute depending on your machine.

 ## Known Issues

--   Large files may slow down rendering.
+-   Large files may slow down rendering (maximum file size is 30mB)
--   Brushing and zooming may occasionally overlap in behavior.
+-   Brushing and zooming may occasionally overlap in behavior
--   Syncing between multiple plots can sometimes lag slightly.
+-   Syncing between multiple plots can sometimes lag slightly

-## Author
+## Authors

-Developed by students at Virginia Tech University, and Claire Porter.
+Developed by students at Virginia Tech University, Alex Turse and Claire Porter.